openNDS/mesh11sd/README.md

 If you are not sure one or more devices you want to use as meshnodes are compatible with a mesh, then you can do a Confidence Test.

-#### Confidence Testing
+### Confidence Testing

-Most modern router hardware supported by OpenWrt also support 802.11s mesh under OpenWrt.
+Most modern router hardware supported by OpenWrt also supports 802.11s mesh under OpenWrt.

 A small number do not and a small number do but lack certain advantageous features such as a reset button that would allow uboot or tftp reflashing to escape from a "bricked" situation.